james-hulud/tinder-clone/README.md

 # tinder-clone
-A dating app created using REACT
+A dating app created using REACT, Firebase, and Tailwind CSS